abcreche/print/README.md

 Then switch the dev tools to device rendering and set the dimension of the page at
 - A4 : 595 x 842

-Working with a preview like this will help you buld your templates.
+Working with a preview like this will help you build your templates.
 When converting them to pdf, they will be exactly like the preview.

 ## TODO